Hoyg/azuredevopslabs/labs/vstsextend/docker/readme.md

    >The **Database Name** is set to **mhcdb**, the **Server Admin Login** is set to **sqladmin** and the **Password** is set currently to **P2ssw0rd1234**.

-## Exercise 3: Initiating the CI-CD with source Code Change
+## Exercise 3: Initiate the CI Build and Deployment through code commit

 In this exercise, the source code will be modified to trigger the CI-CD.